dml-cth/deep-machine-learning/Instructions/03_using_google_cloud.md

 Upon creation, a cloud instance is **automatically started**, which also means it starts to consume credits.
 Therefore, make sure you know how to stop it before proceeding (see instructions down below).

 Create a Google Cloud compute instance called `gpu-instance`.

+**Note:** If you do not succeed to create the compute instance due to lack of available resources in the zone (usually lack of GPUs), try creating it in another zone instead (see instructions above for how to switch default zone, or pass the `--zone` argument to the create command).
+Note that you can create and have multiple instances in parallel (provided your GPU quota is high enough, request increase if needed), and as long as they are not running, the cost is reasonable (you pay only for the extra disk storage).
 ```
 gcloud compute instances create gpu-instance \
      --custom-cpu=8 \